cloudevents/spec/discovery.md

 parameters or filter processing to improve upon this minimum provision.

 - `name`

+Any Service previously returned to a client that does not appear in this result can be assumed to be no longer available in the scope of the query specified.
+In the unfiltered query case this means the Service has been deleted.
+In the filtered case it is not possible to know if the Service has been deleted or if the filters no longer apply to that Service, and therefore it can not be assumed to be deleted.

 In the case of `200 OK`, the response format MUST adhere to the following: